Bel Canto (opera): World premiere

-Bel Canto premiered in Chicago on December 7, 2015 at the Ardis Krainik Theatre of the Civic Opera House, home to the Lyric Opera of Chicago.
+Bel Canto premiered in Chicago on December 7, 2015, at the Ardis Krainik Theatre of the Civic Opera House, home to the Lyric Opera of Chicago.
 Since its announcement on February 28, 2012 Bel Canto garnered increasing attention, and it became one of the most awaited world premieres of the 2015–2016 season.
 It was performed seven times: December 7, 10 and 12, 2015 and January 5, 8, 13 and 17, 2016.
 The sixth performance was filmed by PBS for a later airing in 2016.

+Subsequent performances

+Bel Canto was performed on July 21, 2023, at the Aspen Music Festival and School in Aspen, Colorado.
+Director Kevin Newbury led this production with the Aspen Chamber Symphony and conductor George Manahan.
+Composer Jimmy López and librettist Nilo Cruz attended the performance at the Benedict Music Tent.

 Roles

 Instrumentation

 The work is scored for 3 flutes (2nd and 3rd doubling piccolo), 3 oboes (3rd doubling english horn), 3 clarinets in B-flat (2nd doubling clarinet in E-flat and 3rd doubling bass clarinet), 3 bassoons (3rd doubling contrabassoon), 4 horns in F, 3 trumpets in B-flat and C (2nd doubling pututu in E-flat & A-flat and 3rd doubling piccolo trumpet in A), 3 trombones, tuba, timpani, 3 percussion instrument players, piano (on stage), harp, and strings.